Table Mountain

 A few extra-large boulders

-I climb up on a big rock just because it's there!
+I climbed up on a big rock just because it was there!

-We start up the final slope to the summit.
+We started up the final slope to the summit

 On the south side, we find a break in the cliff band